Skip to Content

 Honestly, you don’t.

 We don’t live in a perfect world.
-We can only do our homework, and work with what we have.
+All any conscious consumer can do is do their homework and work with what they have.

 We’re all fighting for a better world, and it’s OK if we come to different conclusions as we might have different priorities.

-You might however, have organic and fair-trade first and foremost.
+You might, however, have organic and fair-trade first and foremost.
 It’s OK if we come to different conclusions.
-We both, made the best decisions we could.
+We both made the best decisions we could, and there’s no one right answer when trying to help the environment.

-It’s why perfectionism has no place in this movement.
+It’s why perfectionism has no place in this movement or in the minds of the conscious consumer.
 More than anything we need education and awareness.

-Hopefully with more people making demands for products that check every box on the list, the more of those products we’ll start seeing it in the market place.
+Hopefully with more people making demands for products that check every box on the list, the more of those products we’ll start seeing in the marketplace.

 That takes voices, and it takes people working together.
 So let’s support each other and work towards making a better world.

-…. but really which of the chocolate chips would you have bought?
+…. but really, which of the chocolate chips would you have bought?
+I’m genuinely curious!

 35 Comments